etcd-io/etcd/Documentation/upgrades/upgrade_3_4.md

 #### Require `grpc.WithBlock` for client dial

-[The new client balancer][client-design] uses an asynchronous resolver to pass endpoints to the gRPC dial function.
+[The new client balancer](https://github.com/etcd-io/etcd/blob/master/Documentation/learning/design-client.md) uses an asynchronous resolver to pass endpoints to the gRPC dial function.
+As a result, v3.4 client requires `grpc.WithBlock` dial option to wait until the underlying connection is up.

-In order to create a client object synchronously with gRPC connection, pass `grpc.WithBlock` to dial options:

 ```diff
 import (